 Job Duties List

-Computer Forensics is one of the fastest growing areas of the tech industry and InfoSec Institute is proud to offer a Combined Computer and Mobile Forensics Boot Camp.
+Computer Forensics is one of the fastest growing areas of the tech industry and InfoSec Institute is proud to offer a Combined Computer and Mobile Forensics Boot Camp for those looking to get their foot in the door.
 This course prepares students for the three industry recognized computer forensic certifications, the IACRB Certified Computer Forensics Examiner (CCFE), IACRB Certified Mobile Forensics Examiner (CMFE), and (ISC)2 Certified Cyber Forensics Professional (CCFP).